The Walter J. Travis Memorial Scholarships and The Walter J. Travis-Rudy Zocchi Memorial Scholarship

 The Travis Society’s Scholarships are awarded to students pursuing a career in one of the following professions: landscape design/golf course architecture; golf course turf grass management/golf course superintendent; professional golf management, club professional, or sports journalism with a special interest in golf.

 In addition, in our wish to promote amateur golf, we will give serious consideration to outstanding amateur high school/college/university golfers for our scholarship awards, based on their competitive record as an amateur golfer, and criteria listed below (with exception of career goals).
-Amateur golfer applicants are not pursuing a career in a golf related industry.
+Amateur golfer applicants do not need to be pursuing a career in a golf related industry.

-The following criteria will be used in the evaluation and judging of all scholarship applications:
+The following criteria will be used in the evaluation of all scholarship applications:

 - Overall quality of application materials, including thoroughness and clarity of information provided, current references/recommendations, and an essay that reflects a good understanding and appreciation of the instructions.